pstringe/Research-Development-and-Applications/Equipment/Representative Number Theory/Representative Number Theory.md

 (m (m (m (m p))))
 ```

-The prima representation may be a plurality consisting of a possibility schema
+PROP : RTN : 1.9 : The prima representation may be a plurality consisting of a possibility schema

-Each meta-representation of the prima representation may be expressed as a hallucination of the possible observation given the possibility space at that succession.
+PROP : RTN : 2.0 : Each meta-representation of the prima representation may be expressed as a hallucination of the possible observation given the possibility space at that succession.

-Substitute a simple possibility schema:
+PROP : RTN : 2.1 : Substitute a simple possibility schema:
 ```
 (m
 	(m